FME Flow Hosted Support Policy

 The Safe Software status page contains information on current production status and will be updated during an outage.
 After an outage, a root-cause analysis is performed and made available via the page.

 Please check the status page before submitting a case.
 If the status page contains a notification about an outage, our team will already be working on restoring service as quickly as possible.
-Once the issue is resolved, the status page will be updated to reflect that.
+Once the issue is resolved, the status page will be updated.
 There is a button on the page to subscribe to notifications of any changes.
 A root-cause analysis will be published to the status page once an investigation has been done.

 Community Forums